 Leschanault Location 26 and being Lot 30 on Diagram 52788 and being the whole of the land in Certificate of Title Volume 1488 Folio 75.

 Notes

-1 This is a compilation of the West Australian Trustees Limited (Merger) Act 1989 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This is a reprint as at 16 November 2007 of the West Australian Trustees Limited (Merger) Act 1989.
+The following table contains information about this Act and any reprint.

 Compilation table